beastgetssavvy13/node-js3-weather-website/README.md

 > Contributor : Kavish Pandit

-# node-js3-weather-website
+# Weather.io
 Node-Js-Weather application using weather api <br> Visit the Heroku link :link: https://ancient-beyond-28813.herokuapp.com/

-:ticket: Uses  as a mock backend<br>
+:ticket: Uses node js with postman for meeting Endpoints of backend<br>

-:hammer_and_wrench: Used Material Icons and Google Public API
+:hammer_and_wrench: Used Hbh and Google Public API and Weather API

 <!-- The following paragraph should be kept synchronized with the description in appinfo/info.xml -->
 React-Redux app to track IT department tasks and issues.